-Activity data for indirect $N_2O$ emissions from nitrogen leaching and run-off (compare FOEN 2018 page 325)
+Activity data for indirect N2O emissions from nitrogen leaching and run-off (compare FOEN 2019 page 322)

-For the calculation of $N_2O$ emissions from leaching and run-off from managed soils, Nleaching from commercial fertilisers (including synthetic fertilisers, sewage sludge and compost), managed animal manure N applied to soils (FAM), urine and dung N deposited by grazing animals (FPRP) and N in crop residues returned to soils (FCR) were accounted for.
+For the calculation of N2O emissions from leaching and run-off from managed soils, Nleaching from commercial fertilisers (including synthetic fertilisers, sewage sludge and compost), managed animal manure N applied to soils ( $F{AM}$ ), urine and dung N deposited by grazing animals ( $F{PRP}$ ) and N in crop residues returned to soils ( $F{CR}$ ) were accounted for.
 It is assumed that no nitrogen is mineralised in agricultural soils of Liechtenstein.
 The method for the assessment of the respective amounts of nitrogen is described in chp.
-5.5.2.2 and numbers are contained in Table 5-20.
+5.5.2.2 and numbers are shown in Table 5-20.

 FracLEACH was taken from the Swiss GHG inventory.
-It was estimated for the year 2010 by dividing the available amount of nitrogen by the absolute amount of nitrogen that is lost due to leaching and run-off in Switzerland in the model estimates of Hürdler et al. 2015.
-The respective loss rate is 21.8% for 2010.
-According to Spiess and Prasuhn (2006), it can be assumed that loss rates were somewhat higher in the early 1990s.
-Accordingly, a reduction in the nitrate loss rate of 7% was implemented between 1990 and 1999 leading to a FracLEACH of 23.4% for 1990.
-The same loss rates have been applied to all nitrogen pools independent of their origin and composition.
+It was estimated for the years 1990 and 2010 by dividing the available amount of nitrogen by the amount of nitrogen that is lost due to leaching and run-off in Switzerland according to model estimates of Prasuhn 2016.
+The respective loss rates are 20.6% for 1990 and 17.8% for 2010.
+According to Spiess and Prasuhn (2006), it can be assumed that loss rates were somewhat higher in the early 1990s and then declined due to agricultural policy reforms.
+Accordingly, the reduction in the nitrate loss rate was implemented between 1995 and 2010 with constant loss rates after 2010.
+The same loss rates were applied to all nitrogen pools independent of their origin and composition.
 The resulting amount of nitrogen that is lost through leaching and run-off is given in Table 5-22.

 Figure 5-9 depicts the development of the most important activity data for indirect $N_2O$ emissions from managed soils.
 Both leaching and run-off from commercial fertiliser and animal manure N declined during the inventory time period due to the reduced nitrogen inputs and the decreasing nitrate loss rates (FracLEACH).
-However, due to a recalculation in the Swiss inventory 2014 (see chp.
-5.5.5 and FOEN 2016, p.
-480), the amount of commercial fertiliser applied on agricultural soils has increased in Switzerland and Liechtenstein.

 Uncertainties of emission factors and activity data are taken from ART (2008).
-The uncertainties were determined for the Swiss GHG inventory.
+These uncertainties were determined for the Swiss GHG inventory.
 Since the same model is applied for Liechtenstein's GHG inventory, the uncertainties are adopted for Liechtenstein, too.
 ART (2008) was updated with current activity and emission data of the Swiss inventory and completed with default uncertainties from the 2006 IPCC Guidelines (IPCC 2006).
 The arithmetic mean of the lower and upper bound uncertainty was used for the uncertainty of activity data and emission factors, resulting in combined Approach 1 uncertainties as shown in Table 5-23.
 For 3Da (Direct N2O emissions - Fertilisers) the subpositions 3Da 1, 2, 4, and 7 were combined according to Approach 1 error propagation.